AnneKammenhed/togetherinlund/README.md

 </ul>

 <h3>Bugs</h3>
 Testing the html-code the first time, a warning of missing the language for the html-page came back in the W3C validator.
 I corrected the language to en-US.
 There was also a warning about the hero-image section missing a header, but I used a div-element instead.
-I added the video in html at first, but the testing came back suggesting that was obsolete so I ended up putting the video in css instead.
+I added the video in html at first, but the testing came back suggesting that was obsolete so I ended up putting the video in css instead. having tried different options the link to youtube is still in html.

 The W3C CSS Validator came back without any issues the first time.